Aphrontos/Gradient/README.md

 * G - time axis
 * B - x axis

-This is the code to generate the frames
+This is the code used to generate the frames